DaiJiChen/Android_Learning/README.md

 `An activity` is the entry point for interacting with the user.
 It represents a single screen.

-`A service` is a general-purpose entry point for keeping an app running in the background.
-A service don't provide a user interface.
+`A service` is a general-purpose entry point for keeping an app running in the background, it don't provide a user interface.
 There are two kinds of services:
-1. Started services keep running until their work is complete.(might be killed and restart when needed)
+1. `Started services` keep running until their work is complete.(might be killed and restart when needed)
-2. Bound services privides an API to other process, thus is bound to other processes.
+2. `Bound services` privides an API to other process, thus is bound to other processes.
 There is a dependency between these processes.

 `Broadcast receiver` enables the system to deliver events to the apps outside of a regular user flow, allowing the app to respond to system-wide broadcast announcements.
 Althouth broadcast receivers don't display a user interface, they may create a status bar notification.
 A broadcast receiver is implemented as a subclass of BroadcastReceiver and each broadcast is delivered as an Intent object.

 `Content provider` manages data that stored in file system, in a SQLite database, or web.

-`Any app can start another app's cmponents.` When the system starts a component, it starts the process for taht app if it's not already running.
+`Any app can start another app's cmponents.` When the system starts a component, it starts the process for that app if it's not already running.

 Your app cannot directly activate a component from another app.
 But you can deliver a message to system and the system then activates the component for you.